prakash-pg/Jenkins_SonarQube_Docker/README.md

 1.After creating website or downloading any sample website push it to github

-2.Create 3 EC2 AWS instances for Jenkins, SonarQube and Docker
+2.Create three EC2 AWS instances one for Jenkins, one for SonarQube and another for Docker

 3.From Jenkins pull the code from github repository